 Whenever we go anywhere new, a holiday somewhere in the UK, the first thing we look for is a zoo.
 The children love zoos and they are always such a great family day out so when we spent half term in Scotland we just had to go to Edinburgh Zoo – and crossed our fingers that the weather would be ok.

 In the end we had a lovely bright, crisp winter’s day for our visit to the zoo.
-Edinburgh Zoo is situated in a really random position, on a main road, next to a Holiday Inn in Edinburgh and sadly, like so many other tourist attractions, they charge £4 to park on top of the admission fees.
+Edinburgh Zoo is managed by the Royal Zoological Society Scotland along with the Highland Wildlife Park, and is situated in a really random position, on a main road, next to a Holiday Inn in Edinburgh and sadly, like so many other tourist attractions, they charge £4 to park on top of the admission fees.

 When we purchased our tickets we were asked if we would like to book a time to see the pandas – as they’re the only pandas in the UK their enclosure is obviously really busy and so it’s ticketed with everyone given a ten minute time slot – we booked one in the afternoon, planning to see the pandas before heading home.